-The growth of online retail sales incited the development of new logistics structures through a process of functional specialization, particularly since e-commerce is based on parcel deliveries.
+The growth of online retail sales incited the development of new logistics structures through functional specialization, particularly since e-commerce is based on parcel deliveries.
 This implies the setting of seven particular types of facilities, each addressing the freight distribution of parcels at a specific scale and scope.

 - Fast delivery hubs are designed to service the growing requirements for fast deliveries, usually within 48 hours.
-To do so, these small to medium-sized facilities are located within large metropolitan areas and maintain an inventory of a limited number of high demand items.
+To do so, these small to medium-sized facilities are located within large metropolitan areas and maintain an inventory of a limited number of high-demand items.
 The inventory is therefore pre-positioned ahead of the expected demand and made available immediately for delivery upon order.
 These facilities also include remote kitchens able to prepare and deliver meals on demand.

 - Parcel delivery centers (stations) and urban logistics depots are medium-sized cross-docking facilities mostly to sort parcels to be placed on specific local delivery routes.
 Since the deliveries are mostly within an urban setting, the parcels are usually loaded into delivery vans or other specialized urban delivery vehicles (electric vans and even cargo bicycles).
 These facilities are usually in the immediate periphery of a metropolitan area, but several are in more central locations granting access to delivery areas.